 Numb 520 Review Summary

-HUSH is a FDA-compliant numbing gel specifically designed to be used for use with tattoos, and is probably the single most popular tattoo numbing cream/gel currently on the market.
+Uber Numb 5% Lidocaine Topical Anesthetic is a maximum-dose non-prescription painkilling cream specifically designed to be super absorbent and fast-acting, and is probably the single most popular tattoo numbing cream currently on the market.

-The gel is to be applied in a thick layer around 1 hour before tattooing commences, and once at maximum strength, the numbing effect is claimed to last for up to an unrivalled 4 hours!
+The vitamin-enriched cream is to be applied liberally around 1 hour before tattooing commences, and once at maximum strength, the numbing effect is officially claimed to last for one hour, but customers have claimed that it has worked for up to five hours!

-Also, the 60 grams supplied in the bottle is more than enough for at least one tattoo, and is probably enough for one or two more as well.
+Also, the 4 ounces supplied in the large tub is more than enough for at least one tattoo, and is probably enough for one or two more as well.

-If this tattoo numbing gel is so amazing and lasts for so long, then why is it so far down this list I hear you ask!
-Well, although many hundreds (and probably thousands) of customers are extremely happy with the experience of using this product, there does also appear to be a small amount of users who didn't quite get the desired effect, and the gel either didn't last as long as advised, or the effect wasn't strong enough to block out all pain.
+It must be noted, meanwhile, that while many hundreds (and probably thousands) of customers have been extremely happy with the experience of using this product while getting tattooed, there does also appear to be a small amount of users who didn’t quite get the desired effect, and the cream either didn’t last as long as advised, or the effect wasn’t strong enough to block out all pain.

-However, like already mentioned, the vast majority of users have had great experiences with this product, and would have absolutely no hesitation in buying it again or recommending it to others.
+However, like already mentioned, the vast majority of customers have had amazing experiences with this product, and would have absolutely no hesitation in buying it again or recommending it to others.

-However, you must remember that this is a numbing gel created specifically for customers looking to get a tattoo, and has hundreds of great reviews backing up its effectiveness.
-If you're looking for a numbing product to get you through an entire tattooing session, then this gel would be hard to beat due to it's unrivalled numbing duration of up to 4 hours (compared to the 1-2 hours advertised by most other tattoo numbing cream brands).
+Uber Numb has hundreds of great reviews backing up its effectiveness.
+If you’re looking for a numbing agent to get you through potentially an entire tattooing session, then this cream would be hard to beat due to it’s unrivalled numbing strength and generous supplemented ingredients.

 4. Vasocaine Tattoo Numbing Spray

-Unlike the rest of the products on page page, this Novocaine product is actually a 5% lidocaine-based spray instead of a gel/cream.
+Unlike the rest of the products on page page, this Novocaine agent is actually a 5% lidocaine-based spray instead of a gel/cream.

-Vasocaine Tattoo Numbing Spray is an FDA-approved 5% lidocaine-based product developed by a US-based company called Dermal Source, who have been making high quality cosmetic products for over 12 years.
+Vasocaine Tattoo Numbing Spray is an FDA-approved 5% lidocaine-based agent developed by a US-based company called Dermal Source, who have been making high quality cosmetic products for over 12 years.